taba90/camel-ogc-simple-features/README.md

 | cqlQuery       | NO        |               | Provides a cql filter to use to read or delete data from a GeoTools DataStore                                                                                                                                                                                                                                                                                          |
 | operation      | YES       | GET           | Provides the operation that the client code want to perform on DataStore.
 Suppported operations types are: GET (read data), ADD (add data to the DataStore, producer only), DELETE (delete data).
 When using an ADD operation the component expects a message body of type SimpleFeatureCollection.                                                                   |
 | resultType     | YES       | LIST          | Provides the desired resultType when reading data from a DataStore.
 Possible values are: LIST (will return a java.util.List),STREAM (consumer only, streams the features one by one from the source),ITERATOR (will return a SimpleFeatureIterator implementing the java.util.Iterator interface allowing split), COLLECTION (will return a SimpleFeatureCollection). |

+ECQL support is also provided.

+In order to use the result of an ECQL expression evaluated on a SimpleFeature message as a method argument use ``@ECQLExpression`` annotation with the ECQL expression as its value eg. ``@ECQLExpression("buffer(geometry,5)")``.
+A custom RouteBuilder abstraction named ``ECQLRouteBuilder`` is provided to have some utility method to create expression and predicate from ECQL in a route definition.

 ### Example usage